ResistanceHub/game-of-html/README.md

   <body>
 ```

-This is going to reference a CSS file, which needs to next to the HTML file you are creating.
+That will include two google fonts and a local reference to a CSS file.
+This file needs to be placed next to the HTML file you are creating.
 Copy\paste `samples/style.css` so that it is next to the html file that you are generating.

 Add the following classes to the page header